yrashk/es4j/docs/core_concepts/layout.md

 Deserializer<User> = new Deserializer<>(layout);
 ```

+There's one important requirement for object to be deserializable: it has
+to have an empty constructor.
+Otherwise, creating a deserializer will fail.

 ### `null` values

 It is important to note that Eventchain does not support a notion of a `null`